Rosario Green

 María del Rosario Green Macías (31 March 1941 – 25 November 2017) was a Mexican economist, diplomat and politician.

-She served as Secretary of Foreign Affairs in the cabinet of Ernesto Zedillo (President of Mexico, 1994–2000).
-She was also the Secretary General of the Institutional Revolutionary Party (PRI) from 2005 to 2006, and a Senator for the 2006–2012 period.
+She served as secretary of foreign affairs in the cabinet of Ernesto Zedillo (president of Mexico, 1994–2000).
+She was also the general secretary of the Institutional Revolutionary Party (PRI) from 2005 to 2006, and a senator for the 2006–2012 period.

 Education

-Rosario Green held a degree in International Affairs from the UNAM and a master's degree in economics from El Colegio de México and Columbia University where she did postgraduate research on Latin American studies.
+Rosario Green held a degree in International Affairs from the National Autonomous University of Mexico (UNAM) and a master's degree in economics from El Colegio de México and Columbia University where she did postgraduate research on Latin American studies.
 She was awarded two doctorates honoris causa in the United States.
 The first one in Humanistic Sciences at the College of New Rochelle (New York) and the second one in Law from Tufts University (Massachusetts).

 Professional career

-Green Macías has been a faculty member of UNAM, Colegio de México and the Universidad Iberoamericana and director of the Matías Romero Institute of Diplomatic Studies at the Secretariat of Foreign Affairs as well as president of Fundación Colosio.
-She was Ambassador to East Germany, executive secretary of the National Human Rights Commission, sub-secretary of Foreign Affairs, Assistant Secretary-General for Political Affairs and Special Adviser to the Secretary-General on Gender Issues at the United Nations, and senator for her party, the Institutional Revolutionary Party (PRI).
+Green Macías was a faculty member of UNAM, Colegio de México and the Universidad Iberoamericana and director of the Matías Romero Institute of Diplomatic Studies at the Secretariat of Foreign Affairs as well as president of Fundación Colosio.
+She was Ambassador to East Germany, executive secretary of the National Human Rights Commission, under-secretary of foreign affairs, assistant secretary-general for political affairs and special adviser to the secretary-general on gender issues at the United Nations, and senator for her party, the Institutional Revolutionary Party (PRI).

-During the Zedillo administration, she served as the country's first female Secretary of Foreign Affairs (January 1998 to November 2000).
+During the Zedillo administration, she served as the country's first female secretary of foreign affairs (January 1998 to November 2000).
 In 2000 she signed a joint declaration for cooperation in the war against drug-trafficking with Igor Ivanov, the head of Russian Foreign Affairs.
 She represented Zedillo at the ceremony of change of government of Macau when sovereignty changed from Portugal to the Chinese government.
 She was also involved in the negotiations for the Free Trade Agreement between Mexico and the European Union.